Codeko/git-utils/README.md

 ## Configuration

-Create configure file for Git -> git config - f fileName level1.level2.levelN value
+Create configure file for Git

+    git config - f [fileName] [level1.level2.levelN] [value]

-Include configure file in local config of Git -> git config include.path filePath(if it is in the file path then filePath=../fileName)
+Include configure file in local config of Git

+    git config include.path filePath(if it is in the file path then filePath=../fileName)

+You can set default routes

+Some commands contain black and white lists or a default option for branches

 ## Installation
 Copy the bin folder to your home directory or the contents to any folder in PATH.